EamonKavanagh/insight-coding-challenge/README.md

-## Insight Data Engineering Coding Challenge
+# Insight Data Engineering Coding Challenge

 A Java solution to the Insight Data Engineering coding challenge (April 2016).
 The challenge was to calculate the average degree of a vertex in a Twitter hashtag graph for the last 60 seconds, and update this each time a new tweet appears.
-A detailed description of the challenge can be found here: https://github.com/InsightDataScience/coding-challenge.

 ## Description